The 10 open-air masterpieces in Milano

 Giardino della Triennale Milano, viale Alemagna

-Giorgio de Chirico’s Metaphysical artwork Bagni Misteriosi (Mysterious Baths) was initially created in 1973 for the fountain in the garden of the Palazzo dell'Arte in Parco Sempione and is now permanently exhibited in the Triennale Garden.
+Giorgio de Chirico’s Metaphysical artwork Bagni Misteriosi (Mysterious Baths) was created in 1973 for the fountain in the garden of the Palazzo dell'Arte in Parco Sempione and is now restored and permanently exhibited in the Triennale Garden.

 Piazzale Luigi Cadorna

 Ago, filo e nodo (Needle, thread and knot) is a sculpture by the famous American Pop artists Claes Oldenburg and Coosje van Bruggen.
-This striking and colourful artwork is located in Piazzale Cadorna, a crucial point of the Milanese transport hub, and represents the Milanese characteristic industriousness and dedication to work.
+This striking and colourful artwork is located in Piazzale Cadorna, a crucial Milanese transport hub, and represents the typical Milanese traits of industriousness and dedication to work.

 Via Demetrio Stratos

-ArtLine Milano is an open-air civic art project set within the public park in City Life - the metropolis’ new district where the 3 skyscrapers by the archistars Zaha Hadid, Daniel Libeskind and Arata Isozaki tower over the skyline.
+ArtLine Milano is an open-air civic art project set within the public park in City Life - the metropolis’ new district where the 3 skyscrapers by star architechts Zaha Hadid, Daniel Libeskind and Arata Isozaki tower over the skyline.
 ArtLine is an open-air cultural itinerary exhibiting over twenty permanent works by artists under 40.

 Piazza Meda

-Disco Solare or Disco Grande is a shimmering bronze sculpture by Arnaldo Pomodoro from 1980, currently located in Milano in Piazza Meda.
-The striking Solar Disc plays with the dynamic contrast of the smooth golden exteriors with their curved and rigid straight lines and the multitude of numerous geometric shapes fused together to create rougher, darker interiors.
+Disco Solare or Disco Grande is a shimmering 1980 bronze sculpture by Arnaldo Pomodoro, currently located in Milano’s Piazza Meda.
+The striking Solar Disc plays with the dynamic contrast between curved lines, straight, rigid lines and the multitude of welded geometric shapes.

 Ippodromo di Milano, Piazzale dello sport 16

-Leonardo's Horse is part of an equestrian monument to Francesco Sforza and was designed by Leonardo da Vinci in 1482.
-Leonardo’s original sculpture was never completed, however, thanks to the great master’s detailed drawings the Horse was replicated by the artist Nina Akamu and is now exhibited at the Hippodrome.
+Leonardo's Horse is part of an equestrian monument to Francesco Sforza that Leonardo da Vinci worked on from 1482.
+Leonardo’s original sculpture was never completed: however, thanks to the Master’s detailed drawings, the Horse was replicated by artist Nina Akamu and is now on display at the Hippodrome.

 Via Marcello Malpighi, 3

-Designed by the architect Giovanni Bossi, between 1903 and 1905, Casa Galimberti in Via Malpighi (Porta Venezia area) is considered one of the most beautiful buildings of the famous Milanese Liberty or Art Nouveau period.
-Most of the edifice’s external facade is adorned with beautiful majolica tiles, braided wrought iron and concrete floral motifs.
+Designed by architect Giovanni Bossi, between 1903 and 1905, Casa Galimberti in via Malpighi (Porta Venezia area) is considered one of the most beautiful buildings of the celebrated Milanese Art Nouveau period.
+Most of the building’s external facade is adorned with striking majolica tiles, braided wrought iron and concrete floral motifs.

 Idroscalo, Via Circonvallazione, 29